- Media critic who claims that the media are largely conservative

 - Protege and defender of the late Communist author and journalist I.F.
 Stone

-Born on January 14, 1960, Eric Alterman holds a B.A. in History & Government from Cornell University, an M.A. in International Relations from Yale, and a Ph.D. in U.S. History from Stanford.
+Born on January 14, 1960, Eric Alterman holds a B.A. degree in History & Government from Cornell University, an M.A. in International Relations from Yale University, and a Ph.D. in U.S. History from Stanford University.
 Formerly an Adjunct Professor of Journalism at NYU and Columbia University, Alterman has been a Professor of English at Brooklyn College since 2004.
-In 2007 he was also named a Professor of Journalism at the CUNY Graduate School of Journalism in 2007.
+He also taught at the CUNY Graduate School of Journalism in 2007.
 In addition to his work in academia, Alterman is a senior fellow at both the Center for American Progress and the World Policy Institute (New York), and he serves as the “Liberal Media” columnist at The Nation.

 It was as a freelancer with The Nation, that Alterman launched a journalism career in 1983.
-He also has written for such publications as The Washington Monthly, The Daily Beast, The Forward, Moment, Mother Jones, The New Republic, Harper’s, Le Monde Diplomatique, Vanity Fair, The New York Times Magazine, New Yorker, Atlantic Monthly, Worth, the Sunday Express (London), and, during the mid- to late 1980s, The Guardian (a now-defunct Maoist journal affiliated with the Institute for Policy Studies (IPS).
-On a brochure for IPS’s 30th Anniversary celebration in 1993, Alterman was listed as one of that organization’s “former Visiting Fellows and Visiting Scholars,” and also as a “current … Fellow” of the TransNational Institute, which was a major source of anti-American, anti-capitalist propaganda.
+He also has written for such publications as The Washington Monthly, The Daily Beast, The Forward, Moment, Mother Jones, The New Republic, Harper’s, Le Monde Diplomatique, Vanity Fair, The New York Times Magazine, New Yorker, Atlantic Monthly, Worth, the Sunday Express (London), and, during the mid- to late 1980s, The Guardian (a now-defunct Maoist journal affiliated with the Institute for Policy Studies).
+On a brochure for the Institute for Policy Studies’ 30th Anniversary celebration in 1993, Alterman was listed as one of that organization’s “former Visiting Fellows and Visiting Scholars,” and also as a “current … Fellow” of the TransNational Institute, which was a major source of anti-American, anti-capitalist propaganda.

 In 1996, MSNBC hired Alterman as a television commentator and Internet columnist.
-In 2002 Alterman created _Altercation—_a daily blog about media, politics, and culture—for MSNBC’s website.
+In 2002 Alterman created Altercation—a daily blog about media, politics, and culture—for MSNBC’s website.
 In September 2006 he ended his association with MSNBC and was hired as a Senior Fellow by Media Matters for America, which also took over the sponsorship of Altercation.
 On December 22, 2008, Alterman announced that in 2009 Altercation would be moving to The Nation‘s website, where it would appear “more sporadically” than it had in the past.
-In addition to Altercation, Alterman also writes a regular “Think Again” column for the Center for American Progress from 2003 to 2013.
+In addition to Altercation, Alterman wrote a regular “Think Again” column for the Center for American Progress from 2003 to 2013.

-_Alterman has authored ten books since 1998, when he received $180,000 from Bill Moyers’ Schumann Center for Media & Democracy to write his first book, Who Speaks for America?
+Alterman has authored eleven books since 1998, when he received $180,000 from Bill Moyers’ Schumann Center for Media & Democracy to write his first book, Who Speaks for America?
 Why Democracy Matters in Foreign Policy.
 In two of his subsequent books—Sound and Fury (2000) and What Liberal Media?
-(2004)—Alterman claims that the American media skew heavily toward the political right.
-Yet in making this claim, he ignores a vast body of research proving exactly the opposite.
+(2003)—Alterman claimed that the American media skewed heavily toward the political right.
+Yet in making this claim, he ignored a vast body of research proving exactly the opposite.
 In a February 24, 2003 article in The Nation — a piece adapted from What Liberal Media? — Alterman wrote:

-In April 2003, Alterman was a signatory to a Statement on Cuba, a petition that was initiated and circulated by Leo Casey, a Marxist member of the Democratic Socialists of America.
-The Statement called for the lifting of United States trade sanctions against Cuba, and it blamed Cuba’s economic and political problems in part on “reactionary elements of the U.S. administration.”
+In April 2003, Alterman was a signatory to a Statement on Cuba petition that was initiated and circulated by Leo Casey, a Marxist member of the Democratic Socialists of America.
+This Statement called for the lifting of United States trade sanctions against Cuba, and it blamed Cuba’s economic and political problems in part on “reactionary elements of the U.S. administration.”

-Strongly opposed to the 2003 U.S. invasion of Iraq, in May of that year Alterman claimed that the American government’s alleged concern about Saddam Hussein’s possession of weapons of mass destruction “was all a big joke; something for suckers to get worked up about while [President] Bush and company went to war for their own reasons.”
+Strongly opposed to the March 2003 U.S. invasion of Iraq, Alterman claimed in May 2003 that the American government’s alleged concern about Saddam Hussein’s possession of weapons of mass destruction “was all a big joke; something for suckers to get worked up about while [President] Bush and company went to war for their own reasons.”
 Alterman pronounced, further, that “the Likud faction of the Republican Party would like a war without any bothersome discussion beforehand.”
 He elaborated on this theme in September 2004, with the added suggestion that the Iraq War may have been motivated in large measure by pressure from the Israel lobby.
 Among Alterman’s assertions were that:

 - “The American people were purposely misled and are paying for it dearly, in both blood and treasure.”